macOS

 At this point we're supposed to have postgres correctly installed and a default user will automatically be created (whose name will match our username).
 This user hasn't got a password yet.

-If we run psql we'll login into the postgres console with the default user.
+we'll login into the postgres console with the default user.
 It will probably fail since it's required that a default database exists for that user.
 We can create it by typing:

-If we run psql again we should now get access to postgres console.
-With \du you can see the current users list.
+again we should now get access to postgres console.
+With \du

 In case you want to set a password for your user you can make it through the postgres console by: